 The efficiency of cryptographic systems and protocols has been the focus of our recent work in cryptology.
 Many cryptographic protocols involve proving predicates about a string X that is available in committed form only, i.e., the bits of X are individually encrypted using a bit-commitment scheme satisfying standard cryptographic properties.
 A discreet proof is a non-interactive cryptographic proof of an arbitrary predicate F on X. For example, X could be a commitment to a bidding price in a sealed-bid auction.
-A predicate of interest in this scenario might include F(X) = X > 100, meaning that the offer is more than 100.
-A discreet proof reveals no information about X other than what is inferable from the value of F(X).
+A predicate of interest in this scenario might include F(X) = X>100, meaning that the offer is more than 100.
+A discreet proof reveals no information about X other than what is inferable from the value (true or false) of F(X).
 The predicate F is defined by a verification circuit C containing AND, NOT, and XOR gates only.
 The length of these discreet proofs is linear in the number of AND gates in C and is unaffected by the number of NOT or XOR gates.
 This discovery led to a study of the multiplicative complexity of Boolean functions, i.e., the minimum number of binary AND gates required to construct a circuit representing the function, when only exclusive-or, conjunction and negation gates may be used.

 Much of this work is joint with René Peralta, from the National Institute for Standards and Technology (NIST) in USA.